gardenFiend138/data-visualization/README.md

 ## Functionality and MVP
 Users will be able to view a bubble map, with each circle representing an individual species of snake.
+Due to limitations in datasets available, there will be 23 species represented.
+While this is a limitation, it will allow me to easily add more detailed information if time permits with my bonus features.

 * The common name will be in the center of the circle
 * The circle size will correlate to the LD-50 of the venom
 * The X-axis will correlate to the venom yield (weight of dried venom in mg))